Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The test problem

 \subsection{Parameters and algorithm}

-In this paper it will be assumed that the multivariate response variable, denoted $x$, is varied from 0 to 1.
+For most of the calculations in this paper it is assumed that the multivariate response variable, denoted $x$, varies from 0 to 1.
 This interval is equally divided into $k$ bins with step $1/k$ and end points $x_i$, $x_{i+1}$.
 The true background and signal distributions are

-respectively, where the normalization factor $C=(1 - e^{-q})/q$ is needed to make the integral equal to unity.
-The value of $q$ is taken equal to 3 in this paper.
-The true parameters $a_i$ are determined by equalities:
+respectively, where $q \geq 1$ and the normalization factor $C=q/(1 - e^{-q})$ is needed to make the integral equal to unity.
+The true parameters $a_i$ and $b_i$ are determined by equalities:

 where $N_a$ and $N_b$ are the mean total numbers of detected events in the corresponding auxiliary experiments.